aasherkamal216/Legal_Assistant/README.md

     1.  **Retrieves** relevant document chunks from a Pinecone vector store.
     2.  **Scores** the relevance of the retrieved context against the user's query.
     3.  **Rewrites** the query and re-retrieves if the initial results are not relevant enough.
-*   **Dynamic "Related Questions"**: After each response, the assistant suggests similar questions stored in the vector database, guiding users to explore related topics.
+*   **Dynamic "Related Questions"**: After each response, the assistant suggests similar questions from a vector database, displayed in the sidebar to guide user exploration.
+*   **Conversation-Driven Content Generation**: When a user ends a chat, a unified background process is triggered to:
+    *   **Generate FAQs**: Analyzes the conversation to create and store detailed Q&A pairs in a local SQLite database.
-*   **Conversation-Driven Question Generation**: After a chat session ends, a background process analyzes the conversation to generate new, relevant questions, which are added to Pinecone to improve future suggestions.
+    *   **Generate Suggested Questions**: Creates new, concise questions and adds them to Pinecone to improve future suggestions.
+*   **FAQ Page**: A dedicated page to browse all generated FAQs, categorized for easy access.
+*   **Dual Database System**:
-*   **Pinecone Integration**: Leverages Pinecone for both the primary knowledge base and the storage/retrieval of suggested questions.
+    *   **Pinecone**: For the primary knowledge base and for storing suggested questions.
+    *   **SQLite**: For persisting structured FAQs.
 *   **Modular & Extensible**: The codebase is organized into distinct modules for configuration, application logic, and core AI components.